ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 - Volunteer Tutor - Twice a week I hold office hours for any class I've ever taken.
 This is a challenge because of the sheer breadth of the material.

+## Spring 2019

+I was not in Rochester during the Spring of 2019, as I was studying abroad in Uppsala, Sweden at the University of Uppsala.
+One of my favorate things I noticed about the classes there is that in _every_ class I had to give a presentation.
+For my FPGA course, I [presented](UppsalaPrez1) a [paper](IpekPaper) by a UR faculty member, Engin Ipek.
+This paper really contributed to my interest in analog computing systems.

+For my cryptography class, I [presented](UppsalaPrez2) a [paper](PPaper) that was _way_ out of my comfort zone.
+I had never read such complex math before, but by the end of it, I think I was a bit more educated in the area.
+While I thought that my presentation would be a disaster, I was surprised that people seemed interested afterwards and actually asked some questions.

+For my Low Level Parallel Programming course, we did not present a paper, but instead we [presented](ResultPrez) the results of a course-long project.
+This project was given to us as a naive, sequential implementation of a simulation.
+Over the course of the semester, I transformed it into a lean, mean simulation that used CUDA, OpenMP, and SIMD instructions to accelerate the computation.

 ## Fall 2018